 The primary reason is that both the Lord’s Supper and baptism picture the gospel of Jesus Christ.
 They rehearse the fundamental elements of our faith.
 The Lord’s Supper reminds us of the Lord’s death, his life now, which we share in, and his promise to return.
 It is a reminder that our salvation is based on the life and death of Jesus Christ.
+As we will see in this article, baptism pictures this, too.

 |From our Statement of Beliefs: